 - Attend a Career Expo Prep Workshop

 Are you ready for the Career Expo?
 Wondering how you should prepare and what to do once you are there?
-Come to the Career Expo Prep Workshop; you will get the full details on what to do before, during, and after the expo as well as tips to be successful at the event.
+Come to the Undergraduate Career Expo Prep Workshop and get the full details on what to do before, during, and after the Expo as well as tips on how to be successful at the event.